thmsbfft/oryoki/README.md

 These improvements are aimed at a more final release.

 * Refactoring / stability
-* Auto update
 * Bookmarks-ish
 * History
-* Omnibox command dictionary
-* A real mini console
+* A better mini console
 * Local server wizard
 * CSS themes